Skip to main content

 A virtual engine is a virtual version of a physical engine.
 It comprises the “as-designed twin,” the “as-built twin,” the “as-used twin,” and the digital thread that runs through the object’s entire lifecycle.
 Creating and assessing a virtual engine calls for special skills, tools, processes, and data.

 Aircraft engines are high-tech products in a class of their own.
 Back when passenger air travel was in its infancy, engineers would spend long periods hunched over the drawing board to design these complex machines.
-The introduction of computers simplified and speeded up the process immensely, and the innovations don’t stop there: “Collaboration among the different disciplines involved in developing an engine is something that works particularly well in the virtual world,” says Dr. Anna Wawrzinek, Digital Transformation Manager in the field of engine development at MTU Aero Engines in Munich.
-“It makes it easier to coordinate the various product requirements.”
-MTU’s primary focus here is on developing future engines such as the second generation of the geared turbofan, on which MTU is collaborating with partner Pratt & Whitney, or, in the military sector, the New Generation Fighter Engine.
+The introduction of computers simplified and speeded up the process immensely.
+Development work is constantly progressing, with collaboration among the various technical disciplines involved in developing an engine working particularly well in the virtual world.
+That makes it easier to coordinate the various product requirements.
+The primary focus for MTU Aero Engines here is on developing future engines such as the second generation of the geared turbofan, which MTU is creating together with partner Pratt & Whitney, or the New Generation Fighter Engine in the military sector.

 As-designed twin: The as-designed twin describes a product’s geometry and behavior based on target data gathered from analytics and its design.